mdavids/rfc/content/draft-davids-forsalereg-15.md

 document, processors **MAY** apply the robustness principle of being liberal in what they accept.
 This also applies to space characters (`%x20`) immediately following the version tag.

 Alternatively, parties may agree on a more strictly defined proprietary format for the content value to reduce ambiguity.
+However, it is out of scope to discuss which mechanisms are put in place for such agreements.

 ## Scope of Application

-Note that this mechanism relies on the domain name being resolvable in the DNS.
+The "_for-sale" mechanism relies upon the domain name being resolvable in the DNS.
-This is not guaranteed, for example during a redemption period, in pendingDelete status [@?STD69], or when the domain is DNSSEC-signed but fails validation (i.e., has a bogus state).
+This is not guaranteed, for example, during a redemption period, in pendingDelete status [@?STD69], or when the domain is DNSSEC-signed but fails validation (i.e., has a bogus state).